 Diamond Beach

 Afterwards we went, again with a driver, to see Diamond Beach.
 We didn’t have much time since we had our boat to Bali in the afternoon.
-It is a beautiful place, with diamond shaped rocks, but it was really crowded!
-There was also a construction site right behind this place which impacts a little the natural atmosphere of this beach.
+This is a beautiful place, with diamond shaped rocks, but it was really crowded!
+There was also a construction site right behind it which impacts a little the natural atmosphere of this beach.

 BALI